rliou92/umonitor/README.md

 ...
 ...
 ...
-umonitor --listen --quiet &
+umonitor --listen --quiet
 exec i3 # your window manager of choice
 ```

 # Features
 I think a couple people are using this program.
 Give me some feedback!

-What is saved and applied dynamically:
+* What is saved and applied dynamically:
   * Monitor vendor name + model number
   * Crtc x and y position
   * Resolution
   * Primary output
+* Daemonizes when called with `--listen`

 Future improvements:

 * Prevent duplicate profile from being saved
 * Prevent program from having multiple instances
 * Implement debug as compile option
-* Change configuration file name to umon.conf (trivial, but a breaking change)
 * More commandline options
   * Alternate configuration file location
 * Updating Doxygen documentation